christiankyle-ching/board_resolution_is/README.md

 #### Use VSCode Tailwind CSS IntelliSense extension for previews.
 VS Marketplace Link: https://marketplace.visualstudio.com/items?itemName=bradlc.vscode-tailwindcss

+### Tesseract OCR

+Tesseract OCR is used to detect the text content of the images uploaded.
+To install:

+1. Download an installer of the Tesseract binaries: https://tesseract-ocr.github.io/tessdoc/Home.html#binaries.
+Follow the installer steps.
+2. For Windows: Add the install location to `PATH` [environment variable](#set-environment-variables) (Default: `C:\`)

 ### Setup Python Interpreter (For automatic activation of virtual environment)
 Install the [Python Extension in VSCode](https://marketplace.visualstudio.com/items?itemName=ms-python.python).